supermihi/exdb/README.md

 6. *tex_exercise*: A dictionary mapping two-letter uppercase language code (currently, only "DE" and "EN" are supported) to the corresponding LaTeX code.
 7. *tex_solution*: The same as tex_exercise, but for solutions.
 May be left out.
+8. *data_files*: A list of supplementary files included by the TeX code, e.g. images.
+These files will be placed in the same directory as the XML file (no subdirectories are supported).
-8. *tags*: A list of short strings used for categorizing the exercise.
+9. *tags*: A list of short strings used for categorizing the exercise.
 Any characters except comma and double quote are allowed.